May 16, 2022

 If running your own website seems like a hassle, consider choosing a selling plan on Amazon and building your brand there.

-Alternatively, create an online store on an eCommerce website building platform that supports Amazon integration like Hostinger’s Zyro website builder.
+Alternatively, create an online store on an eCommerce website building platform that supports Amazon integration, like Hostinger’s Zyro website builder.

-- 29% of all mobile users will be using QR codes to pay by 2025.
-(Juniper Research).
+15. 29% of all mobile users will use QR codes to pay by 2025 (Juniper Research).

 In 2020, 1.5 billion people used QR codes in contactless payments.
-In the US alone, its usage has increased by 11% during the pandemic.
+In the US alone, their usage has increased by 11% during the pandemic.
 To no one’s surprise, this payment method’s transaction value is predicted to reach $2.7 trillion by 2025.